bvandewe/events-player/docs/authentication.md

 - **Standard Flow Enabled**: ON
 - **Direct Access Grants Enabled**: ON
 - **PKCE Code Challenge Method**: S256

+**Important**: No additional client configuration is needed for token refresh.
+The application automatically requests the `offline_access` scope during OAuth login, which instructs Keycloak to issue refresh tokens.
+This is standard OIDC behavior.

 5. **Create Client for Backend** (optional)